venkatalolla/welcomeapp/README.md

 ### Leverage enterprise Jenkins to containerize .NET Core applications in a CI/CD pipeline.

+## Summary

+We'll be taking a .NET application through a modern Continuous Delivery pipeline using Jenkins and Docker.
+Along the way we'll highlight why Docker is a good choice for .NET applications, common continuous delivery techniques, and what other options are availabe for continuous delivery, containers, and orchestration.
+By the end of the webinar we expect you will dismiss any reservations you have about getting started refactoring your .NET applications into a more nimble microservices architecture.

 ## Process

-We'll be taking a .NET application through a modern CI/CD pipeline.

 1. Developer commits some changes.
 2. Hook invokes Jenkins job
 3. Jenkins clones repo
 4. Builds and runs tests on docker container
-5. If tests pass, tag docker container with registry, name, build number and ":latest"
+5. If tests pass, tag docker container with registry, name, branch, build number and ":latest"
 6. push tagged image to registry
 7. Registry triggers job to push new container to production
+8. Docker pulls new container and tags it name-prod
 8. Behold the glorious new ASCII art.
+9. Ongoing service starts

 ## Contingencies